 For success, your business needs to evolve and grow.
 While you can’t predict exactly what things will be like a year down the line, or even five or ten years, anticipating what may happen in terms of how your company grows or how it may change is important.
 It will have a bearing on your office space and how happy you are there.

 Flexibility is a key asset in your office contract.
 If you can scale up - or down - when you need to, you can adapt to your new business needs without too much upheaval or costs.
 The last thing you want to do is completely outgrow your office but be stuck there with no chance of moving until the end of the contract.
-If you can, look at leasing an office on a rolling license agreement to ensure maximum flexibility.
+If you can, look at leasing an office on a rolling licence agreement to ensure maximum flexibility.

 5. Don’t go for style over substance